MAHARISHI Maintaining satisfactory

 Appeals to loss of eligibility after the “Academic Warning” semester must be made in writing to the Academic Standards Committee through the Registrar within three weeks of students’ receipt of notification of their ineligibility.

 Appeals will only be granted to students who can demonstrate that the circumstance leading to their inability to meet any one of these standards was unexpected and beyond their control, and that the problem is not likely to occur again.
-If the appeal is granted, the student will be placed on “Academic Probation” for the following semester, and must meet the standard by the end of that semester.
+If the appeal is granted, the student will be placed on “Academic Probation” for the following semester, with eligibility for financial aid, and must meet the standard by the end of that semester.
+ASC has the ability to specify a longer probation period for students with a specified academic plan to rectify the difficulty, during probation, for example DE students whose course load may take some time to rectify the problem.